nopnop2002/esp-idf-can2socket/README.md

 CANbus to BSD-Socket bridge using esp32.
 It's purpose is to be a bridge between a CAN-Bus and a BSD-Socket.
 With a rich library of python, you can visualize and perform statistical processing on CAN data.
+This project does not include any visualization or statistical processing.
+Many python visualization and statistical processing samples are available on the Internet.

 # Software requirement
 ESP-IDF V4.4/V5.x.